 Once completed, they were veneered with black walnut and then topped with a layer of ebony.
 It was a slow process because the work was done by hand.
 Each leg was then permanently mounted to the base and then the bases were veneered, in the same slow moving process.

 The real fun began when I had to entertain the two extra table leaves.
 Somehow the extra leaves needed to fit tightly between the two tables without moving the bases.
 The only way to achieve this was to have the tops slide back and forth when needed.
 The solution worked beautifully!

 When the designer and I began this project, we quickly noticed that the client had a dislike for veneers that were “too” red.
 This posed a bit of a problem because Macassar ebony is traditionally know for its rusty red and dark brown character.
 So when it came time to finish the tables, I decided to “tone down” the red by brushing in a bit of black stain.
 The effect reduced the contrast and “quieted down” the overall pattern.

 In the coming days, the tables and their components were sprayed with several coats of polyester resin.
 I sanded relentlessly between each coat so as to level the finish.
 After seven coats of resin, I felt I had enough material on the tops to buff them out and create a high gloss finish!
 As you can see, the results were impressive.

 Photographing the Piece

-The next week, my trusty assistant and I, delivered the tables to the city and set them up.
-As we unwrapped, I could hear “little whispers” coming from the the client and designer.
-It was kinda funny, but also a bit nerve wracking because I couldn’t hear what they were saying and didn’t know how my piece was being received.
-That said, once the tables were assembled and the extra leaves set in place, the two said the results were gorgeous and were very thankful for my efforts.
+The following week, my trusty assistant and I, delivered the tables to the city and set them up.
+As we unwrapped in the kitchen, I could hear “little whispers” coming from the the client and designer who were in the dining room.
+It was kinda funny, but also a bit nerve wracking because I couldn’t hear exactly what they were saying.
+This is the moment of truth.
+Will they like it or not?